Energy Saving Trust

-Energy Saving Trust (EST) is a British organization devoted to promoting energy efficiency, energy conservation, and the sustainable use of energy, thereby reducing carbon dioxide emissions and helping to prevent man-made climate change.
+Energy Saving Trust is a British organization devoted to promoting energy efficiency, energy conservation, and the sustainable use of energy, thereby reducing carbon dioxide emissions and helping to prevent man-made climate change.
 It was founded in the United Kingdom as a government-sponsored initiative in 1992, following the global Earth Summit.

-Energy Saving Trust is a profit for purpose organisation.
-EST has regional offices in England, and country offices in Wales, Northern Ireland, and Scotland and runs numerous advice services in the UK.
-It maintains a comprehensive website, and a network of numerous local advice offices.
+Energy Saving Trust is a private company limited by guarantee.
+All profits are invested back into the business in pursuit of its mission to address the climate emergency.
+Energy Saving Trust has regional offices in England, Wales, Northern Ireland, and Scotland and runs numerous energy advice services in the UK.
+It maintains a comprehensive website, and customer advice service.

 History and purpose

 Energy Saving Trust was formally established in November 1992.
-It was formed, as a public-private partnership, in response both to the director-general of Ofgas's 1991 proposal to increase energy efficiency in natural gas use, and to the global June 1992 Earth Summit call to reduce greenhouse gas emissions and prevent global warming and climate change.
-In the wake of energy-supplier privatisation in the UK, EST was also specifically formed as an instrument to ensure energy conservation and carbon-emission reduction in a free-market environment.
-The structure, scope, nature, and funding of EST's activities and programmes have varied over the years due to governmental policy changes; however its primary focus – on consumers and households – has remained the same.
+It was formed, as a public-private partnership, in response both to the director-general of Ofgas's 1991 proposal to increase energy efficiency in methane gas use, and to the global June 1992 Earth Summit call to reduce greenhouse gas emissions and prevent global warming and climate change.
+In the wake of energy-supplier privatisation in the UK, Energy Saving Trust was also specifically formed as an instrument to ensure energy conservation and carbon-emission reduction in a free-market environment.
+The structure, scope, nature, and funding of Energy Saving Trust's activities and programmes have varied over the years due to governmental policy changes; however its primary focus – on consumers and households – has remained the same.
 It is the largest provider of energy-saving advice, and has affected significant and measurable savings of energy, money, and carbon.

-EST's main goals are to achieve the sustainable use of energy and to cut carbon dioxide emissions.
+Energy Saving Trust's main goals are to achieve the sustainable use of energy and to cut carbon dioxide emissions.
 It acts as a bridge between consumers, government, trade, businesses, third sector organisations, local authorities, and the energy market.
-EST's target audience is consumers, local authorities, energy companies, and policy makers.
+Energy Saving Trust's target audience is consumers, local authorities, energy companies, and policy makers.
 Among other activities, they provide: